muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

 My Approach for the algorithm are the references which I gathered from the guideline of [cub3D](https://lodev.org/cgtutor/raycasting.html) and from the videos of raycasting.

 Angles defined in the algorithm are mostly in degrees, some are mentioned in radians.
+Why?
+The math functions in C languages works in Radians.

+      Note: Degree To Radian: angle x (PI / 180) Radian To Degree: angle x (180 / PI)

 Thanks to [Hussain Awadh](https://github.com/MisterTooh) for collaborating with me on this fun project.
 Hope to work with you again in future projects.
 Topics covered in this project are: